Click the arrow to learn more.

 When do group classes run?

-Foundation group classes run constantly in several time slots each week.
-Orientation Sessions run weekly or bi-weekly.
-View the calendar for details.
+Foundation group classes run constantly in several time slots each week, Monday/Wednesday/Saturday.
+Orientation Session dates can be found here, or you can attend remotely via the Orientation Webinar.
 Specialty Class start dates are specified on each webpage.

 What happens when the school is closed?

-If there is an unscheduled closure, for example due to extreme weather or illness on the part of the instructor, individuals affected will be contacted and will be given a chance to make up the missed class.
-I do my best not to have unplanned interruptions to the schedule.
+If there is an unscheduled closure, for example due to extreme weather or illness on the part of the instructor, individuals affected will be contacted.
+The unique and flexible enrolment format means you’ll always be able to make up classes.

 How do I find out more about a program?